 The acreage of ESHA that is impacted must be determined based on the size of the development area, required fuel modification (as identified on the fuel modification plan approved by the Los Angeles County Fire Department) on the site, and required brush clearance off-site.
-In this case, as described above, there is a disturbed pad area that was developed prior to the effective date of the Coastal Act.
-This disturbed area will not be included in the area for which habitat impact mitigation is required.
 The Commission finds that it is necessary to condition the applicant to delineate the total acreage of ESHA on the site (and offsite brush clearance areas, if applicable) that will be impacted by the proposed development, and provide mitigation to compensate for this loss of habitat, through one of the three methods described above.
 Only as conditioned will the proposed project minimize impacts to ESHA, pursuant to Section 30240 of the Coastal Act.